jarch-ma/AFANet/README.md

 This is our official pytorch implementation of AFANet.

+If you like this project, please ⭐ Star it on GitHub, Thanks!

 ## :fire: News
 [October 28, 2024]： We uploaded the trained model for testing.